confluentinc/csid-python-base/java/readme.md

 **Note on python entry points**

-The format for entry points is driven by the way pemja works and the organization of scripts inside the module.
+The format for the python entry points is driven by the way pemja works and the organization of python scripts inside the user modules.

 If the module doesn't have sub-modules, we'll import and call it this way:
 ```java